Ugadi

 Ugadi has been an important and historic festival of the Hindus, with medieval texts and inscriptions recording major charitable donations to Hindu temples and community centers on this day.
-The same day is observed as a New Year by Hindus in many other parts of India, such as Gudi Padwa in Maharashtra and is a national public holiday in Mauritius.
+The same day is observed as a New Year by Hindus in many other parts of India, such as Gudi Padwa in Maharashtra, Goa, and is a national public holiday in Mauritius.

-Terminology
+Etymology

-The name Yugadi or Ugadi is derived from the Sanskrit words yuga (age) and ādi (beginning): "the beginning of a new age".
-Yugadi or Ugadi falls on "Chaitra Shudhdha Paadyami" or the first day of the bright half of the Indian month of Chaitra.
+The name Yugadi or Ugadi is derived from the Sanskrit words yuga (age) and ādi (beginning): "the beginning of a new age."
+Yugadi or Ugadi falls on "Chaitra Shudhdha Paadyami," or the first day of the bright half of the Indian month of Chaitra.
 This generally falls in late March or early April of the Gregorian calendar.

-The Telugu people use the term Ugadi (ఉగాది) and the Kannadigas use the term Yugadi (ಯುಗಾದಿ) for this festival.
+The Telugu people use the term Ugadi (ఉగాది), and the Kannadigas use the term Yugadi (ಯುಗಾದಿ) for this festival.

 Practices

-The Telugu, Kannada, Kodava and the Tulu diaspora in Andhra Pradesh, Telangana, Karnataka and Tamil Nadu celebrate the festival with great fanfare; gatherings of the extended family and a sumptuous feast are 'de rigueur'.
+The Kannada and Telugu communities in Karnataka, Andhra Pradesh, Telangana, and Tamil Nadu celebrate the festival with great fanfare; gatherings of the extended family and a sumptuous feast are required.
 The day begins early with ritual showers, rubbing the body with perfumed oil, followed by prayers.

 Preparations for the festival begin a week ahead.
 Houses are given a thorough clean.
-People buy new clothes, including dhoti, and buy new items for the festival, decorate the entrance of their houses with fresh mango leaves.
+People buy new clothes, including dhoti, and buy new items for the festival to decorate the entrance of their houses with fresh mango leaves.
 Mango leaves and coconuts are considered auspicious in the Hindu tradition, and they are used on Ugadi.
 People also clean the front of their house with water and cow dung paste, then draw colorful floral designs.
 People offer prayers in temples.
 The celebration of Ugadi is marked by religious zeal and social merriment.
-According to Vasudha Narayanan, a professor of Religion at the University of Florida:
+According to Vasudha Narayanan, a professor of religion at the University of Florida: